a peek into diversity

-On a personal level, I love that seed diversity within one line of produce grows veggies that taste different, smell different, look different, or have different textures than others.
+On a personal level, I love that seed diversity within one line of produce grows veggies that taste, smell, look, or have different textures than others.
 There’s also the variety in the nutritional values.

 making food choices I think are important

-Each year, I pour over the descriptions seed catalogs provide for each variety of a vegetable I might want to grow.
-I appreciate that the descriptions often give notes on the qualities I raised in the paragraph above.
+Each year, I pour over the descriptions seed catalogs provide for each variety of vegetables I might want to grow.
+I appreciate that the descriptions often note the qualities I raised in the abovementioned paragraph.

 I usually start my search by compiling a long list that must be winnowed down.
-There’s only so much space in my seven large and four small raised beds after all.
-I try to guess which veggies I will want to grow: some for a plant’s beauty (e.g. the White Acorn Squash, pictured above), some for the taste (e.g. Black Futsu Winter Squash), and some for the nutritional value (e.g. Merlot Lettuce).
+After all, there’s only so much space in my five raised beds.
+I try to guess which veggies I will want to grow: some for a plant’s beauty (e.g., the White Acorn Squash, some for the taste (e.g., Black Futsu Winter Squash), and some for the nutritional value (e.g., Merlot Lettuce).

-By the end I usually have between 30 – 50 varieties within roughly 12 – 15 types of veggies I want to grow.
+By the end, I usually have between 30 and 50 varieties within roughly 12 to 15 types of veggies I want to grow.
 And then, of course, there are the flowers and sunflowers!
-We’ll save that for another post.

 Comments are welcome.